 The Big Meadow parking area serves many different people, however.
 It’s a trailhead to multiple other hiking trails, an official Tahoe Rim Trail trailhead, and is multi-use (i.e. hikers, mountain bikers, and horseback riders).
 So, you’ll be contending with many other people when looking for a parking spot.

 As always, your best bet to avoid the crowds is to hike this trail during the week and/or early in the morning.

 The trailhead for hiking the loop around Steven’s Peak starts at the Big Meadow Trailhead.

 Here’s a map to help you find the entrance to the Big Meadow Trailhead and parking area.

-Hike from the parking lot across SR 89 (use caution, obviously) and up the trail for approximately .6 miles to a signpost that indicates Big Meadow or Scott’s Lake.
-This signpost is the beginning/ending of the Stevens Peak Loop.
+Hike from the parking lot across SR 89.
+Use caution, obviously, when crossing this road.
+And then proceed up the trail for approximately .6 miles to a signpost that indicates Big Meadow or Scott’s Lake.
+This signpost is the beginning/ending of the Steven’s Peak Loop.

 From this point, you need to decide whether you’re going to hike in a clockwise or counterclockwise direction.
 Neither direction is right or wrong or better or worse.
 However, hiking in a clockwise direction seems more logical so I’ll provide those directions first.

 Hike the established trail to Scott’s Lake for about 2.5 miles.
 But don’t actually hike all the way to Scott’s Lake.

 You want to be at a location somewhere beneath Waterhouse Peak.
 Once you’re there, head off-trail in a south-southwest direction (away from Waterhouse Peak).